 One thing all these questions have in common is that they are difficult to answer for people who think the same way we do – and easy to answer for people who don’t.

 We live in a moment where it's very easy, in theory, to get help from people who think differently.
-But it's often hard in practice, in part for reasons we explored back in From Tunnel Vision to Lateral Vision.
-Here is a practical next step for individuals and organizations to launch the exploration...
+But it's often hard in practice.
+Here are some practical possibilities.

 Lead with your draft.
 One of the traditional views of leadership is that leaders know where to go and how to get there.
 That expectation is changing.
 More and more people are willing to take part in something ambiguous.
-It can feel more real, more true, than clarity.
+Ambiguity can feel more true than clarity.
 People get that the world is complex.
 People doubt that clear, simple solutions exist.

 If you can articulate some of the broad strokes of the problem you’re working on, you will find many gifted intelligent people who are happy to gather around your draft and help you improve it.